infuse-us/react-native-clover/README.md

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
   - Add `import com.infuse.clover.bridge.RNCloverBridgePackage;` to the imports at the top of the file
   - Add `new RNCloverBridgePackage()` to the list returned by the `getPackages()` method
-2. Append the following lines to `android/settings.gradle`:     V
+2. Append the following lines to `android/settings.gradle`:
   	```
   	include ':@infuse_react-native-clover'
   	project(':@infuse_react-native-clover').projectDir = new File(rootProject.projectDir, 	'../node_modules/@infuse/react-native-clover/android')